Ocasional Talento: Death

 On 25 June 2025, Ishida made his last social media post, an image with a black background accompanied by the words "thank you."
-The following day, his younger brother, Raúl Naoki Ruiz Ishida, publicly confirmed his death through a statement released on social media, without providing information about the cause of his death.
+The following day, his younger brother, Naoki Ishida, publicly confirmed his death through a statement released on social media, without providing information about the cause of his death.
 That same day, the wake was held in La Paz, and the following day a Christian ceremony took place, after which he was buried in the Jardín Cemetery.

 Following the confirmation of Ishida's death, several national artists expressed their solidarity and highlighted his influence on the country's music scene.
 Bonny Lovy praised his talent and mentioned their plans for joint productions, while Luis Vega expressed his admiration and recalled their shared performances.

 On 27 June, the Bolivian Special Force to Fight Crime (FELCC), a unit of the Bolivian National Police, reported that Ishida died after falling from the fifth floor of his home in the Villa Fátima area of La Paz.
-The director of the institution, Gabriel Neme, confirmed that it was a case of violent death and that a posthumous letter addressed to his daughter was found at the scene.
+The director of the institution, Gabriel Neme, confirmed that it was a case of violent death and that a suicide note addressed to his daughter was found at the scene.
 According to initial investigations, authorities indicated that Ishida was experiencing emotional and family difficulties.
 According to the preliminary report, Ishida arrived home around 1:00 a.m. after consuming alcoholic beverages and had made final contact with his close circle before the incident.
 He was 29.

+Ten weeks after Ishida's death, it was announced that his brother Naoki, a cumbia singer, had died from aspiration pneumonia.